-Ensure that the Safeguarding - Protecting Children and Adults at Risk Policy and any Codes of Conduct are endorsed and in accordance with local and sport authorities and regulations and will follow these procedures at all times.
+Ensure that the Safeguarding - Protecting Risk Policy and any Codesof Conduct are endorsed and in accordance with local and sport authorities and regulations and will follow these procedures at all times.

-Recruit, train and supervise its officers, instructors and volunteers so as to adopt best practice to safeguard and protect young people and adults at risk from abuse.
+Recruit, train and supervise its officers, instructors and volunteers so as to adopt best practice to safeguard and protect young people from abuse.

-Require its officers, instructors and volunteers to adopt and abide by the Safeguarding - Protecting Children and Adults at Risk Policy and Implementation Procedures which incorporate the Code of Conduct and Ethics.
+Require its officers, instructors and volunteers to adopt and abide by the Safeguarding - Protecting Children and Implementation Procedures which incorporate the Code of Conduct and Ethics.

-Influence other partner agencies at a strategic level to ensure that the protection of children and adults at risk is at the forefront of delivery.
+Influence other partner agencies at a strategic level to ensure that the protection of children is at the forefront of delivery.